 It’s also critically important that leadership walk the walk, not just talk the talk.
 If leadership is preaching one thing but doing the opposite, that’s usually a pretty clear sign that mission and vision aren’t at the center of the company’s strategy.
 If a leader is preaching frugality and saving money, but flying a private jet to meetings, it’s going to be hard to follow their lead or trust what they have to say.

 Building a Winning Accounting Team When Changing CFO Role From Big to Small a Small Organization

-Once you’ve made the switch, it’s time to start building your team, but what should you look for in order to build a winning team, specifically at a small- to mid-size company?
+Once you’ve made the switch, it’s time to start building your team and work on a risk management plan, but what should you look for in order to build a winning team, specifically at a small- to mid-size company?
 What should you be seeking out in your hires?